If you are interested in getting baptized at our next ‘baptism service’, please email us and let us know, or contact one of our pastors or staff.

 What about infant baptism?

 While we certainly honor the love and blessing of parents, every child ultimately has to choose their faith on their own.
-The Bible teaches that a person has not been scripturally baptized if he was christened as an infant or child (or at any age) before choosing to embrace a personal relationship with Christ.
-Since the Bible pictures baptism occurring only after a person has made a conscious choice to believe in Jesus Christ as Lord and Savior, we encourage anyone who has been baptized as an infant to take part in the meaningful step of believer’s baptism.
-Once they have personally chosen to place their faith in Jesus Christ, baptism is an exciting first step of following Christ that they won’t want to miss!
+The Bible teaches that a person should be baptized after choosing to embrace a personal relationship with Christ.
+Since the Bible pictures baptism occurring only after a person has made a conscious choice to believe in Jesus Christ as Lord and Savior, we encourage anyone who has been baptized as an infant to take part in the meaningful step of believer’s baptism, which can be an affirmation of your parents choice of infant baptism.
+Once you have personally chosen to place your faith in Jesus Christ, baptism is an exciting first step of following Christ that you will not want to miss!

 What about being baptized again?